sara-nl/clouddocs/VU-20171113/partA.markdown

 ssh ubuntu@145.100.5Q.RST
 ```

-#### First login

-If everything went well, the first time you try to log in, your terminal will ask you to add the VM's IP to the list of known hosts.
+If everything went well, the first time you try to log in your terminal will ask you to add the VM IP to the list of known hosts.
 Type *Yes*, in that case.

-You should now see a similar line in your terminal: `ubuntu@ip-145...:~$`
+You should now see a similar line in your terminal: `ubuntu@ip-145...:~$`.
 This means that you have logged in successfully to your Virtual Machine!

 * Look around a bit, make yourself familiar with the system: